 Doctors may suggest that donors should take iron supplements until their red blood cell count returns to normal.
 Many donors can return to their daily routine after 2 to 3 days rest.
 In some cases, however, full recovery can take 2 to 3 weeks.

 Different studies have reached different conclusions about the use of HSCT for autoimmune diseases.

 Canada reported the results of a clinical trial of autologous HSCT as a great success.
-In this study, severely disabled people with multiple sclerosis were reported to be walking, cycling, and even skiing after treatment.
-The story made newspaper headlines around the world.
+In

 Other researchers from University Hospital Basel, Switzerland, had previously looked at various difficulties encountered by people who have autologous HSCT as a treatment for autoimmune diseases.